michaelcoe/UC-RDM-Workshop/episodes/08-project-wrap-up.Rmd

 ## Prepare Data for Future Use

-This checklist challenge walks you through steps to gather your data into a central place and document the project.
-Working through the checklist results in project data being in one central location, well documented, and organized and formatted in a way to make future reuse easier.
+Make sure your project data is in one central location, well documented, and organized and formatted in a way to make future reuse easier.

 ## Convert Data File Types